-Based on an analysis of the competitiveness of Mr. De Silva's pay related to the Company's Pay Comparator Companies conducted by Hay Group, Mr. De Silva's annual base salary compensation remained unchanged at \$1,155,000.
-The Compensation Committee also assessed Mr. De Silva's achievement against the Company's annual pre-established and formulaic objectives, while operating within structure of the Internal Revenue Code Section 162(m) compliant IC program which allows for a maximum bonus equal to 225% of the target bonus amount and the use of negative Committee discretion based on actual performance.
-Based on overall Company financial and operating performance against the Company's objectives in 2015, the Committee awarded Mr. De Silva a 2015 performance-based cash bonus equal to approximately 116.9% of his target amount.
+Based on an analysis of the competitiveness of Mr. Campanelli's pay related to the Company's Pay Comparator Companies conducted by Korn Ferry Hay Group and the Company's compensation plan objective to have a significant percentage of pay in the form of variable performance-based compensation, Mr. Campanelli's annual base salary compensation remained unchanged at \$950,000.
+The Compensation Committee also assessed Mr. Campanelli's achievement against the Company's annual pre-established and formulaic objectives, while operating within the structure of Endo's Internal Revenue Code Section 162(m) compliant annual incentive compensation program, which allows for a maximum bonus equal to 225% of the target bonus amount and the use of negative Committee discretion based on actual performance.
+While the outcome of the Company scorecard assessment produced an annual incentive payout equal to 86.3% of the target award amount, the Compensation Committee exercised negative discretion and implemented a capped bonus payout of 75% of the target bonus for Mr. Campanelli and all NEOs in light of the Company's financial performance and market challenges confronted in 2016.
+The Compensation Committee used negative discretion under these circumstances to support the Company's commitment to its pay-for-performance philosophy.
+Specific to Mr. Campanelli, in recognition of his leadership and contributions in 2016, the Compensation Committee approved an annual incentive compensation payment equal to 75% of Mr. Campanelli, is target bonus.

-The following illustrates the mechanics underlying the annual cash incentive calculation for Mr. De Silva:
+The following illustrates the mechanics underlying the annual cash incentive calculation for Mr. Campanelli: